Industry Statistics

 Does Google Ads or Performance Max already protect against click fraud?

-Google Ads and Performance Max provide basic invalid traffic filtering, but they optimise primarily for volume and spend, not profitability.
-They do not reliably detect non-incremental users, price scrapers, or behaviour that becomes unprofitable over time.
-This is why many eCommerce brands use dedicated click fraud protection for eCommerce to correct blind spots in real time.
+Google Ads and Performance Max apply basic invalid traffic filtering, but these systems are designed to optimise for volume and spend, not profitability.
+They do not reliably identify price scrapers, non-incremental users, or behaviour that becomes unprofitable over time.
+Ecommerce ad fraud prevention tools address these blind spots by stopping harmful traffic before it influences optimisation models.

 What should eCommerce marketers look for in click fraud prevention software?